9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 **Step 3.** Get a [GitHub account](https://github.com/) if you don't have one already.
 We use GitHub [to host](https://github.com/duckduckgo) all of our open-source code.

-**Step 4.** If you haven't already, set-up git on your computer.
+**Step 4.** If you haven't already, set up git on your computer.
 GitHub provides instructions for [Linux](http://help.github.com/linux-set-up-git/), [OSX](http://help.github.com/mac-set-up-git/), and [Windows](http://help.github.com/win-set-up-git/).
 We use Linux for development, so we strongly encourage development of DuckDuckGo plugins in a Linux environment.
 We can't guarantee the following steps will work on other platforms.
 If you don't have Linux, some easy solutions that allow you to keep your current environment are to set up a virtual machine using [VirtualBox](https://www.virtualbox.org/) or [VMWare](http://www.vmware.com/products/player/), or use a free micro-instance on [Amazon Web Services](http://aws.amazon.com/free/).

 **Step 5.** Fork the right repository (depending on your plugin type).
 If you've never forked a repository before, follow the [GitHub instructions](http://help.github.com/fork-a-repo/).
 Here are the links to the repositories: